If you’re thinking about finishing your basement you’ve come to the right place.

 I’m writing about struggles and concepts that many professional blogs and books will gloss over because to them it may be obvious.

-Don’t get me wrong, my work and knowledge-base is excellent I got all the proper permits and passed all of my inspections.
+Don’t get me wrong, my work and knowledge-base is excellent.
+I also got all the proper permits and passed all of my inspections, not short-cuts here.

 I’m not bragging but I got glowing feedback from the “pros” that said I was doing everything right.
 I can say now with absolute confidence that there isn’t a home improvement issue that I could not solve myself.